 Almost three decades ago, while writing an article on white whole wheat (a new strain of wheat at the time), Robyn interviewed the then-owner of King Arthur Flour.
 The two “hit it off,” and the owner hired Robyn to field baking questions for the Norwich, Vermont company’s baking hotline.

 To answer calls from stumped bakers, it was important for Robyn to “be an expert.”
-Through correspondence courses with the acclaimed American Institute of Baking in Kansas, she earned a baking science accreditation.
+She earned a baking science accreditation through correspondence courses with the acclaimed American Institute of Baking in Kansas.

 That expertise has allowed her to wear many hats, or chef coats, at King Arthur.
 In their baking school, she creates curriculums and teaches classes on how to make the perfect chocolate cream pie or eclair or croissant.
 She’s traveled the country—“even Hawaii”—teaching adults how to bake bread in the company’s national baking program.